Shipping Containers - A Quick Guide

-The standard sizes of shipping containers are typically 20 feet, 40 feet and 45 feet in length.
-The most common sizes are the 20-foot container and the 40-foot container.
+The dimensions of shipping containers are frequently 20 feet, 40 feet, and 45 feet.
+The most commonly used sizes are the 20-foot and 40-foot containers.

-A standard 40-foot shipping container is approximately 40 feet long, 8 feet wide, and 8 feet 6 inches high, with a capacity of about 2,390 cubic feet.
-It can hold about 20 to 21 standard pallets, depending on their size.
+The dimensions of a typical 40-foot shipping container are around 40 feet long, 8 feet wide, and 8 feet 6 inches high, with a volume of approximately 2,390 cubic feet.
+Depending on their size, it can carry 20 to 21 conventional pallets.

-In addition to the standard sizes, there are also high cube containers, which are one foot taller than the standard containers and there are smaller and larger containers available for specialized purposes.
+In addition to the standard sizes, there are also high cube containers, which are one foot taller than the standard containers, smaller and larger containers are also available for specialised purposes.

 Yes, shipping containers can be customised in order for them to be used in a variety of purposes.
-Shipping containers are inherently strong, durable and weather resistant, making them suitable for various modifications and customizations.
+Shipping containers are inherently strong, durable and weather resistant, making them suitable for various customisation options.

 Are Shipping Containers Waterproof?

-Yes, shipping containers are designed to be waterproof and to protect the goods inside from the elements.
-Shipping containers are made of steel with corrugated walls and a welded steel frame.
+Yes, shipping containers are designed to be waterproof.
+Kovobel shipping containers are made of galvanised steel with corrugated walls and a welded steel frame.
 The walls and roof are also coated with a layer of rust-resistant paint to make sure your storage container is provided with further protection from the elements.
 Kovobel flat pack containers are made to last!

-The shipping container doors are fitted with rubber seals to prevent water from entering through the gaps.
+Our shipping container doors are fitted with rubber seals to prevent any water from entering through the gaps.
 The container floor is typically made of marine-grade plywood, which is treated as water-resistant.